Skip to content

 SY, BAPIRET, CX_ROOT

-You can directly pass common message structures, objects, and variables to the functions:
+You can pass common message structures, objects, and variables straight to these functions:

 SY